simulogics/prosperousuniverse-docs/content/wiki/faq/_index.md

 You need to fly to the CX (Commodity Exchange) and retrieve the items.

 #### I'm trying to sell something on the CX (Commodity Exchange), but it won't let me select a storage location.
 What do I do?

+The CX is a space station in a separate orbit from planets.
+You are required to transport goods to the station.

 In order to sell items on the CX, you need to ensure that those items are available in a storage on the CX.
 Storage is defined as:
 - A ship attached to the station